Untreated Infections in Nursing Homes

-The Augusta nursing home abuse and neglect lawyers of Chris Hudson Law Group have the experience and skill necessary to pursue compensation from the people who have mistreated your loved one.
-If someone in your family has been injured or lost their life because of an untreated infection, contact our Augusta nursing home negligence lawyers today.
+Chris Hudson Law Group has the experience and skill necessary to pursue compensation from the people who have mistreated your loved one.
+If someone in your family member was injured or lost their life because of an untreated infection in a nursing home, contact us today.
 We will treat your case with the respect and dignity it deserves.

 Common Diseases Resulting from Untreated Infections in a Nursing Home

 If left untreated, just about any infection can lead to serious complications or even death.
 This is especially true for the elderly or those who are otherwise physically vulnerable.
 The skilled attorneys at Chris Hudson Law Group have experience bringing cases against nursing homes for infections such as:

 - Urinary Tract Infections

 - Scabies or Bed Bugs

 - Influenza (the Flu)